NorfairKing/haskell-testing-intro/README.md

 Complete the examples in `test/LibSpec.hs` such that there are unit tests for each function in `src/Lib.hs`.
 Use `shouldBe` to build expectations.

+Now that unit tests are done, and we have not found any bugs.
+Let us turn to property testing.